gdquest-demos/godot-tours-101-the-godot-editor/addons/gdquest_theme_utils/README.md

 ## Notes

-These functions are extracted from theme utils in [Godot Tours](https://github.com/GDQuest/godot-tours/).
+These functions are extracted from theme utils in [GDTour](https://github.com/GDQuest/godot-tours/).